Skip to main content

 1. The snapshot is constructed

 The snapshot request is then fulfilled.
-The process typically can occur concurrently with the UGP, but larger snapshots may require holding the UGP exclusive lock.
+The process typically occurs concurrently with the UG, but larger snapshots may require holding the UG exclusive lock.
 Barrage records SnapshotMillis, the time it took to construct the snapshot for the listener.

-Similar to subscription requests, Barrage records WriteMillis and WriteMegabits, the time it took to write and how many Mb were written.
+Similar to subscription requests, Barrage records WriteMillis and WriteMegabits, the time it took to write, and the number of Mb written.